Selby Abbey

 Selby Abbey is a former Benedictine abbey and current Anglican parish church in the town of Selby, North Yorkshire, England.
-It is Grade I listed.
+It is a member of the Major Churches Network in England.

 Monastic history

-The church is one of the relatively few surviving abbey churches of the medieval period, and, although not a cathedral, is one of the biggest.
+The church is one of the relatively few surviving abbey churches of the medieval period and although not a cathedral, it is one of the largest.
 It was founded by Benedict of Auxerre in 1069 and subsequently built by the de Lacy family.

-On 31 May 1256, the abbey was bestowed with the grant of a Mitre by Pope Alexander IV and from this date was a "Mitred Abbey".
-This privilege fell in abeyance a number of times, but on 11 April 1308, Archbishop William Greenfield confirmed the grant, and Selby remained a "Mitred Abbey" until the Dissolution of the Monasteries.
+On 31 May 1256, the abbey was bestowed with the grant of a mitre by Pope Alexander IV and from this date was a "Mitred Abbey".
+This privilege fell into abeyance a number of times, but on 11 April 1308, Archbishop William Greenfield confirmed the grant, and Selby remained a "Mitred Abbey" until the Dissolution of the Monasteries.

-Archbishop Walter Giffard visited the monastery in 1275 by commission, and several monks and the Abbot were charged with a list of faults including loose living, (many complaints referred to misconduct with married women).
-In 1279 Archbishop William de Wickwane made a visitation, and found fault with the Abbot as he did not observe the rule of St Benedict, was not singing mass, preaching or teaching, and seldom attending chapter.
-Things had not improved much in 1306 when Archbishop William Greenfield visited and similar visitations in later years resulted in similar findings.
+Archbishop Walter Giffard visited the monastery in 1275 by commission, and several monks and the abbot were charged with a list of faults including loose living: many complaints referred to misconduct with married women.
+In 1279 Archbishop William de Wickwane made a visitation, and found fault with the abbot as he did not observe the Rule of Saint Benedict, was not singing mass, preaching or teaching, and was seldom attending chapter.
+Things had not improved much in 1306 when Archbishop William Greenfield visited, and similar visitations in later years resulted in similar findings.

-The community rebuilt the choir in the early fourteenth century, but in 1340, a fire destroyed the Chapter House, Dormitory, Treasury and part of the church.
+The community rebuilt the choir in the early 14th century, but in 1340 a fire destroyed the chapter house, dormitory, treasury and part of the church.
 The damage was repaired and the decorated windows in the south aisle of the nave were installed.

-In 1380-1 there was the abbot and twenty-five monks.
+In 1380–1 there were the abbot and twenty-five monks.
 In 1393 Pope Boniface IX granted an indulgence to pilgrims who contributed to the conservation of the chapel of the Holy Cross in the abbey.

-The fifteenth century saw more alterations to the abbey.
-The perpendicular windows in the north transept and at the west end of the nave were added and the Sedilia in the Sanctuary was added.
-One of the final additions was the Lathom Chapel, dedicated to St Catherine, east of the north transept, in 1465.
+The 15th century saw more alterations to the abbey.
+The perpendicular windows in the north transept and at the west end of the nave were added, and the sedilia in the sanctuary were added.
+One of the final additions was the Latham Chapel, dedicated to St Catherine, east of the north transept, in 1465.